Self-exclusion from gambling venues or activities

 - negative impacts that gambling have on your work life and/or family life.

-Self-exclusion is an important step in dealing with your gambling-associated problems.
+Self-exclusion is an important step in dealing with a gambling problem.

 Gambling venues are required to maintain a register of excluded persons that is only available to staff who are required to be informed of exclusions (e.g. gaming room staff).
 Venues must otherwise keep your information confidential and should ensure your individual circumstances are respected at all times.